flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-and-auto-approve.md

 Use the GitOps automation mode to run the Terraform module.
 It determines how Terraform runs and manages your infrastructure.
 It is optional.
 If not specified, the "plan-and-manually-apply" mode is used by default.
-In the "plan-and-manually-apply" mode,
-TF-Controller will run a Terraform plan and output the proposed changes to a Git repository.
+In the "plan-and-manually-apply" mode, tofu-controller will run a Terraform plan and output the proposed changes to a Git repository.
 A human must then review and manually apply the changes.

-In the "auto-apply" mode, TF-Controller will automatically apply the changes after a Terraform plan is run.
+In the "auto-apply" mode, tofu-controller will automatically apply the changes after a Terraform plan is run.
 This can be useful for environments where changes can be made automatically, but it is important to ensure that the proper controls, like policies, are in place to prevent unintended changes from being applied.